 One Dine, the highest restaurant in the United States, is accessible only to One World Observatory ticket holders and requires reservations.

 The 101st-floor fine dining establishment serves a seasonal menu and offers craft beer, wine, and cocktails overlooking the main observation floor.
+Reserve now

 One Mix – for a spontaneous stop